fpsvogel/fpsvogel.com/src/_posts/2021-08-05-plain-text-knowledge-base.md

 On the other hand, to maximize my chances of finding a note in the future, I could place it in a hierarchy of categories, mark its date, and add several tags to it.
 But for me, doing all of this every time for a simple URL is cumbersome.

 So I found a compromise where I don't lose much from either.
-I keep my notes in a single text file, each note under a heading of heirarchical categories.
-So the *organization* is heirarchical, but the *navigation* is that of a flat text file.
-And note metadata is optional—in the example above, I added a date to some of the notes on frontend notes because frontent tech changes more rapidly and so it's more useful to see how far back I added that kind of note.
+I keep my notes in a single text file, each note under a heading of hierarchical categories.
+So the *organization* is hierarchical, but the *navigation* is that of a flat text file.
+And note metadata is optional—in the example above, I added a date to some of the notes on front-end notes because front-end tech changes more rapidly and so it's more useful to see how far back I added that kind of note.

 ## Other possibilities